nandabritto/Covid-19_vaccines/README.md

  - Mozilla Dev Tools

  Tested  for all available devices, webpage works well.
 It is responsive as intended, with no page deformations.
+ ## Project Bugs and Solutions:

+When viewed on the AmIResponsive website, I noticed that navbar was split into two lines on smaller devices (iPhone 5).

+This bug was caused as a result of me unsetting different font size for smaller devices screen, which caused it to unformat the navbar on older smaller devices like the iPhone 5.

+This bug was fixed by changing the font-size for smaller devices which maintain the integrity of the navbar on the mobile view.

   ## Deployment